 This is also a wonderful space in which to learn more about the ecology and wildlife of the Galápagos from your bilingual naturalist guide, who uses the on board video projector to full effect to maximise your enjoyment of your daily excursions.
 Finally, the well-stocked corner bar means you never have to walk very far to find a refreshing drink or a well-deserved nightcap.

-Closer to the ocean Outside, Galaxy Diver once again offers some unique features not found on other vessels.
+Closer to the ocean Outside, Reina Silvia once again offers some unique features not found on other vessels.
 To the stern there is a swimming platform, which as well as providing easy access to the sea for snorkeling and swimming also means transfers to and from boats to shore are easy and safe.
 At the other end of the boat the wonderful extended bow pulpit makes the perfect place to spot dolphins and other marine life.

-On the upper deck is the jewel in Galaxy Diver’s crown - the circular panoramic bar.
+On the upper deck is the jewel in Reina Silvia’s crown - the circular panoramic bar.
 Fully enclosed in glass that can be slid open to allow cooling breezes, yet closed against any chills, this wonderful space with it’s circular sofa offers you almost 360 degree views over the ocean and the Islands.
 This is the perfect place for chatting with friends old and new as the sun goes down to meet the horizon.

 You’ll cruise the Galápagos in comfort, enjoying tasteful cuisine, informative lectures by the certified bilingual naturalist guide, and curling up in the library to read or watch nature films.
 The six staterooms have twin or king-sized beds, and four rooms include a hidden berth for the third member of your party.
 All accommodations have air conditioning and a large, en-suite bathroom with full-size shower.

 We had a fantastic talk with Captain Julio, who's been in charge here for 27 years!
 He told us how his vessel has been chartered by both Richard Gere and Angelina Jolie.
 Well, if it's good enough for them… Pablo the chef prepares a wide variety of Ecuadorian dishes, but also classic French and Italian as well.
 He tells us that Mr Gere was particularly fond of his chocolate mousse!
-Fully refurbished in 2015, Galaxy Diver looks amazing and is remarkably stable in the water for a single hull ship.
+Fully refurbished in 2015, Reina Silvia looks amazing and is remarkably stable in the water for a single hull ship.
 The barman Ronald also serves complimentary soft drinks and beer - the only boat we know of that does this.